 If there are co-PIs, you can add them by clicking the “Add Team Member” tab.
 Only enter PI and co-PIs.
 Individuals with other roles (e.g., GRAs) do not need to be included.

-For the effort table for the PI and each co-PI, if any, you may leave the Internal Association blank.
-In the Credit field enter the percentage the PI and each co-PIs are committing to the project, for the purposes of indirect cost distributions to relevant units. **The total among the PI and co-PIs must equal 100%.** Sponsored effort is the time in % or in months devoted to the project.
-Cost Share Effort is used when a PI or co-PI is using part of their regular salary for cost-share.
+For the effort table for the PI and each co-PI, if any, you may leave the Internal Association, Sponsored Effort, Cost Share Effort blank.
+In the Credit field enter the percentage the PI and each co-PIs are committing to the project, for the purposes of indirect cost distributions to relevant units. **The total among the PI and co-PIs must equal 100%.**

 Complete the remaining questions on the page.
 Responses to these questions are used to ensure those that need to review and approve your proposal are included in the approvals queue.